-This scroll was once part of the collection of Cardinal Stefano Borgia.
-This long, horizontal scroll is a significant piece in the Vatican Museums’ collection because of its high empirical value and historical interest.
+This long, horizontal scroll measures 38 by 775cm, and was once part of the collection of Cardinal Stefano Borgia as shown in the January 14, 1792 letter from the Cardinal.
+The scroll is a significant piece in the Vatican Museums’ collection because of its high empirical value and historical interest.

 - Superficial dusting